Is your mate from the pub up to the task to act as your Enduring Power of Attorney?

 • Obtaining financial planning or taxation advice if there are significant or complex assets

-• Avoid conflict transactions
+• Avoiding conflict transactions

 Competency